So…remember the other day I shared a photo of our disaster of a patio? In case you don’t, here are some more photos of it to jog your memory.

 My daughter helped pot the herbs, which will hang on a plant stand.

 Finally, as much as I would love a cushy fancy patio furniture set, we just don’t have the space for it.
-Because of this lack of square footage, we bought a couple of basic metal chairs last year.
+Because of this lack of square footage, we bought a couple of basic metal chairs, inspired by a post from aluminiumwindowsanddoors.net.au.
 Functional, but neither beautiful nor very comfortable.
 We remedied that this year by grabbing some beautiful new Better Homes & Gardens ikat pattern cushions from Walmart. (aff)

 We knew the pattern and colors would look great with the green outdoor rug we already own, and that they’d made our resting places a lot more cushy.